An Implementation of the Finite Element Method in Hybrid Classical/Quantum Computers: Introduction

 Variational quantum algorithms have recently been deployed to solve solid mechanics and structural mechanics problems. \citet{liu2024quantum} integrated variational quantum eigensolver with the finite element method to compute the fundamental natural frequency of a structure.
-Lu et al.~\cite{lu2023adhoc} solved the 4th order PDE Euler-Bernoulli beam equation for general boundary conditions with a variational quantum eigensolver method.
+Lu et al.~\cite{lu2023adhoc} solved the 4th-order PDE Euler-Bernoulli beam equation for general boundary conditions with a variational quantum eigensolver method.
 The best practices for the variational quantum eigensolver have been reviewed in Ref.~\cite{TILLY20221}.
 The performance of discrete finite elements with VQLS was recently investigated in the context of solving one-dimensional finite element problems in Trahan et al.~\cite{trahan2023variational}.
 An alternative type of quantum computer to gate-based systems, a quantum annealing machine, has been used to solve a truss problem discretized with finite elements in a box algorithm~\cite{Srivastava_2019}.
-Additionally, it has been shown that quantum annealing can achieve high solution accuracy for nonlinear elasto-plastic problems in 1D and 2D \cite{nguyen_quantum_2024}. \citet{raisuddin2022a} developed an iterative quantum annealing algorithm for finite element problems.
+Additionally, it has been shown that quantum annealing can achieve high solution accuracy for nonlinear elasto-plastic problems in 1D and 2D \cite{nguyen_quantum_2024}. \citet{raisuddin2022a} developed an iterative quantum annealing algorithm for finite element problems. \mbox{\citet{cao2013quantum}} developed a quantum solver by obtaining a scalable quantum circuit from the structure of the Hamiltonian for Poisson's equation.
+The number of quantum operations and qubits required for $d$ dimensional Poisson's problem scales linearly in $d$ and polylogarithmic scaling in the inverse of error $(1/\epsilon)$. \mbox{\citet{liu2021variational}} solved Poisson's equation with a finite-difference method discretization by finding the ground state of the Hamiltonian using the variational quantum algorithm.
+They developed an explicit tensor product decomposition for the matrix into $2 \log_2 N +1 $ terms, where $N \cross N$ is the size of the matrix.
+However, their approach is applicable only to matrices with a specific structure, which arises from equally spaced grid points and homogeneous diffusivity within the domain.